elliemcavoy/zolsha-order-online/README.md

 <li>Also all of the buttons have the same colour schemes including when they are hovered over.</li>
 <li>The forms displaying data to the user have the same styling throughout the site so the the user is able to locate a form easily should they need to reference back to the items in their order.</li>
 <li>All input forms that require details from the user, are displayed in the card component from Bootstrap.
 These all have the same grey styling to make it easy for users to locate the sections that require their input.</li>
 <li>The background for each page is dependant on the content.
-For the menu and profile sections, the background is vector images suchas the restaurant logo and food items.
-The pages relating to the restaurant dining have a photograph of the restaurant or the restaurant food.
+For the menu and profile sections, the background is vector images such as the restaurant logo and food items.
+The pages relating to the restaurant dining have a black & white photograph style image of the restaurant.
 This shows a divide between the online ordering for takeaways & then the restaurant features.</li>
 </ul>

 <h2 id="defensive-design">Defensive Design & Security</h2>